 Requests for upfront fees.
 If a company charges you an upfront fee to reduce your debt, it is likely a scam.
 If you pay upfront to reduce or get rid of your student loan debt, you might not get any help — or your money back.
 These types of fees are prohibited for loan service providers.
 Do not provide credit card numbers or bank account information.

 Claims that the program has a special relationship with the government or Department of Education.
-Scammers use official-looking names, seals and logos, and tell you they have special access to certain repayment plans, new federal loan consolidations, or loan forgiveness programs.
+Scammers use official-looking names, seals, and logos, and tell you they have special access to certain repayment plans, new federal loan consolidations, or loan forgiveness programs.
 They do not.
 If you have federal loans, go to the Department of Education directly at StudentAid.gov.